We are litigating the legality of the Iraq War in Federal Court

 Summary of the Saleh v.
 Bush Lawsuit

-On March 13, 2013, Sundus Shaker Saleh filed a lawsuit against George W. Bush and other members of the Bush Administration alleging that they committed the Nuremberg-era “crime of aggression” in planning and waging the Iraq War in 2003.
+On March 13, 2013, Sundus Shaker Saleh, an Iraqi single mother and refugee, filed a lawsuit against George W. Bush and other members of the Bush Administration alleging that they committed the Nuremberg-era “crime of aggression” in planning and waging the Iraq War in 2003.

 A copy of the the Second Amended Complaint (filed June 9, 2014)